riddleling/iOS-OCR-Server/README.md

 3. Upload images to get text recognition results
 4. Integrate the service into your applications via API

-- **OCR Test: Open a web browser on your computer and navigate to the IP address displayed by this app to perform an OCR test.**
+- **OCR Test: On your computer, open a web browser and navigate to the IP address displayed by the app to perform an OCR test.**

 ![image2](image2.png)